ChetanGarg6842/todo/README.md

-# To-Do Application using python, django
+# To-Do Application using Python, Django

+The application will have authentication and will be connected to database.